2161P - Special Education and Related Services Procedure

-The school psychologist (a) records the referral, (b) provides written notice of the referral to the parent, and (c) advises the building guidance team to collect and review District data and information provided by the parent to determine whether evaluation is warranted.
+The school psychologist (a) records the referral, (b) provides written notice of the referral to the parent, including the date the request was received, and (c) advises the building guidance team to collect and review District data and information provided by the parent to determine whether evaluation is warranted.

 During the referral period school psychologist and the building guidance team will collect and review existing information from all sources, including parents.

 - Child’s history, including developmental milestones, educational history, prior access to instruction and intervention, attendance, and discipline;